percona/pgsm-docs/docs/configuration.md

 This parameter defines the shared memory limit (in MB) allocated for a query tracked by ``pg_stat_monitor``.

+### pg_stat_monitor.pgsm_enable_overflow

+Type: boolean.
+Default: yes

+Server restart - NO.

+Controls whether pg_stat_monitor can grow beyond shared memory into swap space.

 ### pg_stat_monitor.pgsm_overflow_target

 Type: boolean (YES / NO).
 Default: NO
 Server restart - NO.

+Starting with version 2.0.0, this option is deprecated.
+Use the [pg_stat_monitor.pgsm_enable_overflow](#pg_stat_monitorpgsm_enable_overflow) instead.

 Sets the overflow target for the `pg_stat_monitor`.
-Starting with version 1.10, the default value is NO. In version 1.0.0 and earlier, the default value was 1 (YES).
+Starting with version 1.1.1, the default value is NO. In version 1.0.0 and earlier, the default value was 1 (YES).

+### pg_stat_monitor.pgsm_enable_pgsm_query_id

+Type: boolean.
+Default: yes

+Server restart - No.

+Controls the generation of a unique hash code that identifies the query.
+This hash code is independent of PostgreSQL server version, constants within the query, database, user or schema.
+Its usage allows getting insights into how the query is being planned and executed across PostgreSQL versions, database, users or schemas.
+Enabling this parameter results in additional load on the database.

 ### pg_stat_monitor.pgsm_enable_query_plan